magnigenie-labs/magni-image-flip-for-woocommerce/readme.txt

 2. Frontend View.

 == Changelog ==

+= 1.1 =
+* Added: bottom left and bottom right Pager position.
+* Added: Correct .pot file added.

 = 1.0 =
 * Initial release.

 == Upgrade Notice ==
-= 1.0 =
+= 1.1 =
-This is first version of our plugin.
-We will notify you when there is a update available.
+This is the latest version of our plugin.
+Please take a backup before the update.